 What’s stopping you from bundling products?
 Are you worried the launch isn’t worth the payoff?
 Well, what if I told you that launch efforts aren’t necessary because, when done right, bundled items drive unbeatable organic traffic.
-In this episode of Entrepreneur Adventure, we’re chatting with bundling expert Kristin Ostrander as she breaks down other bundling secrets that shot her straight to $1.2 million in sales.
+In this episode of Amazon Seller School, we’re chatting with bundling expert Kristin Ostrander as she breaks down other bundling secrets that shot her straight to $1.2 million in sales.
 Stay tuned.

 As a full-time stay-at-home mom, Kristin quickly realized that if she wanted a full-time income, she’d need to work from home.
 Searching for an at-home side hustle led to e-commerce which led to Amazon and retail arbitrage.
 When she realized shipping multiple items in one box meant fewer fees and higher margins, she was hooked on bundles.